Monarch Butterfly

 Two important ways Texans can help the Monarch Butterfly:

-(1) Provide native milkweed to support their caterpillars.
+(1) Provide native milkweed to support their caterpillars in Spring.

-(2) Provide native nectar plants to fuel their migration in the Fall.
+(2) Provide Fall-blooming nectar plants to fuel their autumn migration.

 Action 1: Spring - Grow native milkweeds to support hungry caterpillars